Universal Studios Events, Food, and Entertainment for Grown-Ups

 Single Riders Line

 The best way to make use of your time is to buy the Express Pass (skip most of the line for a daily fee) and/or take advantage of the Single Riders Lines.
 This line allows you to skip the general line and cut down on wait time.
-While this will move you past the lines quickly, if you are traveling with a group you should be comfortable with splitting up the group and riding next to a stranger or two.
+If you are traveling with a group, you should be comfortable splitting up and riding next to a stranger or two.

 Relive Your Childhood at the Wizarding World of Harry Potter